bitcoin-sv/merchantapi-reference/src/MerchantAPI/APIGateway/APIGateway.Test.Stress/Readme.txt

     - callbackToken: Full authorization header that mAPI should use when performing callbacks.
     - callbackEncryption: Encryption parameters used when performing callbacks.
     - startListener: Start a listener that will listen to callbacks on port specified by Url.
 When specified, error will be reported if not all callbacks are received.
+    - idleTimeoutMS: Maximum time in milliseconds that we are willing to wait for the next callbacks - we wait until all callbacks are received or until timeout expires (default=30000).
     - hosts:
       - hostName: Name of host to which configuration applies to.
 Use empty string for default setting.
       - minCallbackDelayMs: For slow host increase value.